 - Functional Vision Evaluation (FVE) – a Functional Vision Evaluation, also called a Functional Vision Assessment is an evaluation of the day-to-day use of the vision system of an individual who is visually impaired.
 When we talk about the “functional vision” this refers to the way in which an individual uses whatever vision they have.
 There are strategies that can be taught for increasing visual efficiency.
 This assessment should be completed by a certified teacher of students with visual impairments.

 - A kit can be obtained/purchased through APH equipment

 - Resources at TSBVI (Texas School for the Blind and Visually Impaired)

-- Expanded Core Curriculum (ECC) for the blind and visually impaired – This is the body of knowledge and skills that are needed by students with visual impairments due to their unique disability-specific needs.
+- Expanded Core Curriculum (ECC) for the Blind and Visually Impaired (B/VI) – This is the body of knowledge and skills that are needed by students with visual impairments due to their unique disability-specific needs.
 Students with visual impairments need the expanded core curriculum in addition to the core academic curriculum of general education.
 The nine areas of the ECC for Blind/Visual Impairment are:

 - Compensatory or Functional Academic Skills, including Communication Modes

 - Social Interaction Skills

 - Independent Living Skills